sapoepsilon/neuro_estimator_landing_page/README.md

-# Neuro Estimator Landing Page
+# Estimating Agent Landing Page

-A modern, responsive landing page for Neuro Estimator - an AI-powered construction estimation tool.
+A modern, responsive landing page for Estimating Agent - an AI-powered construction estimation tool.

 ## Overview

-This landing page showcases the features and development timeline of Neuro Estimator, an innovative solution for construction estimation using artificial intelligence.
+This landing page showcases the features and development timeline of Estimating Agent, an innovative solution for construction estimation using artificial intelligence.

 ## Features